lz101010/RealtimeRaytracing/README.md

 HOME - add Triangle Vertex, Triangle spawn at the count of 3

-LEFT/RIGHT - flip thru the parameters
+LEFT/RIGHT - flip through the parameters

 UP/DOWN - change the currently selected parameter